John Pattnot: Swim coaching

-Patnott began his coaching career as head swimming coach of Fresno State College from 1972-77, his alma mater, though he may have begun as early as 1969 as an Assistant Student Coach, where he was mentored under Head Coach Ara Hairibedian, a USC graduate and gymnastics champion who would later earn a Doctorate in Education from Stanford.
+Patnott began his coaching career as head swimming coach of Fresno State College from 1972 to 1977, his alma mater, though he may have begun as early as 1969 as an Assistant Student Coach, where he was mentored under Head Coach Ara Hairibedian, a USC graduate and gymnastics champion who would later earn a Doctorate in Education from Stanford.
 Pattnot also had some responsibilities coaching the Water Polo team during this period as well.
-When Pattnot had to leave as Coach of the Fresno State swimming program in 1977, partly due to budget cuts, he was replaced by former Fresno swimmer and water polo player Rick Rozario who began as Coach in 1977-78.
-Pattnot briefly coached water polo and swimming for Fresno's Bullard High School for the 1977-78 school year where he also taught classes and coached at the Fresno Swim Club Pattnot completed his B.A. from University of California, Fresno in 1969 in Health and Physical Education.
+When Pattnot had to leave as Coach of the Fresno State swimming program in 1977, partly due to budget cuts, he was replaced by former Fresno swimmer and water polo player Rick Rozario who began as coach in 1977–78.
+Pattnot briefly coached water polo and swimming for Fresno's Bullard High School for the 1977–78 school year where he also taught classes and coached at the Fresno Swim Club Pattnot completed his B.A. from University of California, Fresno in 1969 in health and physical education.

 Hope College

-He started the swimming program at Michigan's Hope College in the Fall of 1978 where he continued through July, 2019, building a forty year legacy at the school.
+He started the swimming program at Michigan's Hope College in the Fall of 1978 where he continued through July 2019, building a forty-year legacy at the school.
 Patnott's initial academic role at Hope was teaching Health Dynamics and activity classes, but he would also teach Exercise physiology, Athletic performance, nutrition, Health and Exercise Science, and Fitness Assessment.
 In line with his swim coaching duties, he also taught the science of strength conditioning.
 Much of his research focus in the field of exercise physiology addressed the production of lactate in competitive swimmers and how training could facilitate the production of lactate.
 While at Hope, he also headed the University's Review Board for the research performed by both students and faculty at Hope.